vblacksquare/Hypixel_Parser/README.md

 ### Hello:
     This is a hypixel auctions parser.
-I`am poop programmer so my code is poop too.

 # Idea:
     1)Get all orders from hypixel auctions